lprsrts/homepage/docs/admin.md

 - `ADMIN_USERNAME` - Your admin username
 - `ADMIN_PASSWORD_HASH` - Generated password hash
 - `JWT_SECRET` - Random secret key for JWT signing
+- `GITHUB_TOKEN` - GitHub Personal Access Token with repo write access
+- `GITHUB_OWNER` - Your GitHub username/organization
+- `GITHUB_REPO` - Your repository name (e.g., "homepage")
+- `GITHUB_BRANCH` - Branch to commit to (default: "main")

+#### Creating a GitHub Token

+1. Go to GitHub Settings > Developer settings > Personal access tokens > Tokens (classic)
+2. Generate new token with `repo` scope (full control of private repositories)
+3. Copy the token and add it as `GITHUB_TOKEN` in Vercel environment variables

+**Note**: On Vercel, the filesystem is read-only, so all content changes are committed directly to your GitHub repository via the GitHub API.

 ## Features